brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Google Maps - Resolved an issue in which the responsive height would not be correctly applied in the editor.
 * Fix: Global - Resolved an issue in the editor wherein a double border would appear on hover or focus of blocks used inside any block.

 = 2.12.5 - THURSDAY, 14th MARCH 2024 =